MRauf1/Neural-Network-3D-Visualization/README.md

 * Eigen (Eigen's header files were used directly within the project)

 ### Quick Start
+Clone the project.
 Navigate to the project folder.
 Then, run the following commands:
 ```console
 $ make
 $ cd bin